donbigi/ansible-user-management/README.md

    - Terraform will provision the Ubuntu VM on GCP.
 Note down the external IP address of the VM.

 5. Configure Ansible and execute the playbook:
+   The playbook adds a script to the new user's skeleton directory, creates a user with admin privileges, and installs vim, tmux, and terraform on the 3 provisioned instances.

    - While still in the  `ansible-user-management` directory: